 Eggs hatch in about 2-3 days, and the life cycle is complete in around eleven days.
 These predatory mites feed upon the young larvae of fungus gnats in the soil and are most effective when applied to the soil before the fungus gnat populations are established.
 Hypoaspis consume 1-5 prey per day and survive as a scavenger by feeding on algae and plant debris.

-Steinernema Feltiae Nematodes are the strain best suited for Isopod farmers wanting to use a Living Soil system.
+Steinernema Feltiae Nematodes are the strain best suited for Isopod farmers wanting to use a Bio-Active Living Soil substrate.
 When using these "living soil defenders," beneficial nematodes are of interest because of their ability to protect against fungus gnats for about 18 months.
-Once added to the soil, the nematodes locate pests and enter through various body openings or the body wall.
+Once added to the soil, the beneficial nematodes locate pests and enter through various body openings or the body wall.

 After they have entered the host pest, they inject bacteria into the pest's blood.
 This bacteria creates food and builds a friendlier environment for its reproduction needs.
 As food begins to run out of the host pest, the nematodes will move onto a brand new host.
 The nematodes will continue to be ruthless and do this until they have exhausted their food source.